chocof/spa/README.md

 #### Usage
 Ideally the client shall try to authenticate itself.
-The server changes the shared seed only if authentication was successful therefore the client shall change the encryption seed only once it authenticated
+The server changes the shared seed only if authentication was successful therefore the client shall change the encryption seed only once it is authenticated

 Example:
 ```python